TetrahedronAI/datasets/README.md

-# easyneuron-datasets
+# datasets
-A selection of datasets to be linked with the easyNeuron module.
+A selection of datasets to be linked with the easyNeuron API and other Neuron AI Products..